cpb34/Audio-Video-Delay/README.md

 ### Changing the Delay Amount
 Input the desired delay (in milliseconds) in the middle box; no page refresh is required.
 - For 60fps displays, the video delay timing is based on frame counters and not time directly.
 In this state, a conversion between time and frames takes place, and the actual delay will only change once the amount of frames to delay has changed.
-Therefore, changing the delay by 1ms will have no effect unless a new frame amount threshold is met, at which point you will see the delayed video will stop and resume once the delay period has elapsed.
 - For displays over 60fps, video is delayed by the time input
 - Audio is delayed by the time input